apozinn/acordai/README.md

   android:value="YOUR_API_KEY_HERE" />
 ```

-You can get a free key from [Google Cloud Console](https://console.cloud.google.com/).
+You can generate a key from the [Google Cloud Console](https://console.cloud.google.com/).

 ---